anonymous-author-here/anonymous-paper/README.md

 # anonymous-paper

 Code for an anonymous submission of CIKM, unzip password included in the paper.
+Our code will be made public available after review.

+Download the four datasets from : https://snap.stanford.edu/data/#disjointgraphs

+Running the graph classification test:
+python test.py

+Running the parameter sensitivity test:
+python sensitivity.py